assansanogo/Opteeq/README.md

 Opteeq is a student project that uses computer vision and AI modeling for receipt digitalisation.

-**Objective**: To build a receipt digitalization app using computer vision and AI modelling to extract key information ( Place, Date and Total amount of expense) from paper receipts.
+**Objective**: To build a receipt digitalization app that extracts key information ( Place, Date and Total amount of expense) from paper receipts.

 **Methodology**